AdrianMiernik/PayItForward/README.md

 # Pay It Forward
->Appicaton developed for people who are willing to share their things with others.
+>Applicaton developed for people who are willing to share their things with others.

 ## Table of elements
 * [Description](#description)